 What is the penalty for GDPR non-compliance?

 Businesses that do not abide by the General Data Protection Regulation’s (GDPR) rules regarding data processing, data security, and data protection run the risk of incurring hefty fines.
-The maximum fine for a lesser offense is $11.03 million, or the greater of 2 percent of the company’s annual global revenue or $11.03 million.
+The maximum penalty for a lesser offense is $11.03 million, or greater than 2 percent of the company’s annual global revenue or $11.03 million.
 For more serious offenses, the maximum fine is greater than $22.07 million or 4% of the annual global revenue.

 Why is it important for companies to be compliant with GDPR?

 The GDPR applies to all organizations that handle the personal data of EU citizens.
 Any information about an individual, such as names, email addresses, IP addresses, eye color, political affiliation, and so forth, is referred to as “personal data.”
 Even if a company is not directly affiliated with the EU, it must abide by the rules if it handles personal data belonging to EU citizens (through tracking on its website, for example).